Break free and expand your business from Malaysia and Singapore to Southeast Asia, USA and beyond.Learn more

 This means getting Malaysians to convert into eCommerce buyers requires a robust online strategy to supplement your online and/or offline store’s marketing strategies.

 Thinking about expanding your online store to Malaysia?
 Get the latest tips and tricks in our latest Malaysian e-book!

 It bears repeating that eCommerce has opened up international sales channels to Malaysians, allowing them to purchase products unavailable in the country.
 In some cases, even if these products are available in Malaysia, they may be launched earlier overseas or may even be priced lower.
 That’s why many Malaysians shop online on websites like Amazon or Alibaba’s Tmall and why foreign sales events like Black Friday and Cyber Monday are making their way into local buyers’ lingo.

-The International Trade Administration (ITA), US Department of Commerce reports10 that Malaysians like to buy items from the following countries:
+The International Trade Administration (ITA), US Department of Commerce reports22 that Malaysians like to buy items from the following countries:

-Lazada is quite successful—it is the only eCommerce platform among Malaysians’ top visited websites, according to the We Are Social 2019 report11.
-Both Lazada and Shopee, though, joined the top 10 list of apps with the most active monthly mobile users.
+Shopee and Lazada are still going strong in Malaysia — they are the only e-commerce platforms among Malaysians’ top 10 visited websites based on Alexa data, according to the We Are Social 2021 report.
+Both Lazada and Shopee, joined the top 10 list of apps with the most active monthly mobile users.24

 Malaysian eCommerce consumers use a variety of payment methods, such as cash on delivery (COD), credit card, and online transfer.